 SQL Server uses many operators, and three of the most popular are Exists, IN and JOIN clauses.
 Let us discuss each of them one by one along with examples:

 Exists is a logical SQL operator that helps to check the sub-query result, either True or False.
-It is used to check either a row is returned through this sub-query or not?
+It is used to check whether a row is returned through this sub-query or not?
 If one or more rows are returned, then this operator returns True otherwise False when no rows are returned.
 To check how to use Exists operator in SQL, Click here.

 Syntax: Select column_name(s) From table_name Where Exists (Select column_name From table_name Where condition);